vibeus/vibe-website/content/blog/6-reasons-why-the-standard-whiteboard-is-becoming-obsolete/index.md

 draft: false
 isfeatured: false
 summary: Whiteboards are, without a doubt, a great way to communicate with other people.
 However, these days, the standard whiteboard is becoming somewhat obsolete because technology has taken over.
+description: Traditional whiteboards are being replaced with digital whiteboards with touchscreens.
 ---